 For Information visit Clean Water Funding in Minnesota

 Olmsted County sells trees and shrubs in bundles of 20 to 25 bare-root transplants (2-3 years old).
 This is an inexpensive way to add color and beauty to your property.
-Next season's sale will open open mid-October of 2023 for pickup at Graham Park in April of 2024.
+The 2024 tree sale is now open.
+Pickup will be at Graham Park (Olmsted County Fairgrounds) in April of 2024 and a notice will sent to all customers closer to that time.

 Subscribe for SWCD Tree/Plant/Seed Sale notifications via email and/or text messages.